 For example, a $1 million nest egg can safely support a $40,000 gross annual withdrawal over a 30-year period (assuming a reasonably well-balanced portfolio according to this methodology).

 However, to do this calculation and then rely on it in a dogmatic way is a mistake with potentially dire consequences for investors.
 The 4% rule should be thought of as a great estimating tool: a “back of the napkin” approach.
 It’s an excellent way for someone approaching retirement to get a feel for what type of annual distributions their various retirement accounts can support.

-The 4% rule, nor any other rule of thumb for that matter, is not a substitute for doing an in-depth analysis based on where you stand each year, recent gains and losses in your accounts, and your changing circumstances in retirement.
+The 4% rule (or any other rule of thumb) is not a substitute for doing an in-depth analysis based on where you stand each year, recent gains and losses in your accounts, and your changing circumstances in retirement.

 Don’t Give Up on Rate of Return Just Because You’re Retired